alpaca-core/acord/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 The Alpaca Core daemon.
-A daemon that provides a WebSocket API for the [Alpaca Core Local SDK](https://github.com/alpaca-core/alpaca-core-sdk/).
+A daemon that provides a WebSocket API for the [Alpaca Core SDK](https://github.com/alpaca-core/alpaca-core-sdk/).

 > [!IMPORTANT]
 > This project is still in in an alpha stage of development.
 Significant changes are very likely, or rather, certain, and backwards compatibility is disregarded.